shiwakotisurendra/shiwakotisurendra/README.md

 [![LinkedIn Badge](https://img.shields.io/badge/My-LinkedIn-blue)](https://www.linkedin.com/in/geosuren)
 ![Visitor Badge](https://visitor-badge.laobi.icu/badge?page_id=shiwakotisurendra.github.io)

 - 🔭 I am a Geomatics Engineer and MSc.
 Geoinformatics graduate from University of Muenster, Germany.
 I’m currently working as a Full-time Research Associate in Climate Adaptation Project for Cologne University of Applied Sciences, Germany with the concept of Co-creation in the region.
-I contribute to the web-based geodata management/web-GIS development as well spatial analysis using open source programming tools and GIS platforms.
+I contribute to web-based geodata management/web-GIS development as well spatial analysis using open source programming tools and GIS platforms.

 <!--
 **shiwakotisurendra/shiwakotisurendra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.